 Murders are rare in Saint John, a port city of 70,000, a melange of massive oil refineries and wild ocean views, dead malls, and 19th-century brickwork draped with film-noir fog.
 For 230 years, Canada's oldest incorporated city has kept it old school, in the sense of both strong family and community loyalties, and in that it's still an old boy's club.
 At some point, almost all Saint Johners have been hired and fired by a small coterie of millionaires and billionaires.
-Irving- and Oland-owned companies pump the gas, brew the beer, and sign the cheques: that's enough to shut up most of their critics.
+Irving and Oland-owned companies pump the gas, brew the beer, and sign the checks: that's enough to shut up most of their critics.
 Generally, it's only when things get so bad that a dispute ends up in court that the juiciest scandals of such wealthy elites enter into public record.

-From the moment cop cars arrived at the murder scene on Canterbury Street, Saint John crackled and sparked with rumours.
+From the moment cop cars arrived at the murder scene on Canterbury Street, Saint John crackled and sparked with rumors.
 Cabbies, co-workers, and coffee-shop regulars all had their pet theories and suspicions.
 Among them: Richard was beaten to death with a drywall hammer (which, strangely, turned out to be probably true).
 The killer was his jilted lover or the jilted lover's husband or a pissed-off investor or the Russian mafia.